francislukose/staruml-gosu/README.md

 * _UMLParameter_ with `direction` = `return` to return type of method.
 * _UMLParameter_ with `isReadOnly` = `true` to `readonly` modifier will be added in Property accessor.
 * All member fields will be start with `_`.
+* Attribute name will not change if name is in all caps.
 * If field name starts with Upper case letter, Gosu accessor property will be generated.
 * Documentation property to JavaDoc comment.